cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-gui.md

 ---
-title: CosmJs - Plug in your GUI
+title: CosmJS - Plug in your GUI
 order: 25
 description: Take a Checkers GUI and use your elements
 tag: deep-dive
 ---

-# CosmJs - Plug in your GUI
+# CosmJS - Plug in your GUI

 <HighlightBox type="synopsis">

 Make sure you have all you need before proceeding:

-* You understand the concepts of [CosmJs](TODO).
+* You understand the concepts of [CosmJS](TODO).
 * You have the checkers blockchain codebase up to the external GUI.
-If not, follow the [previous steps](./external-gui.md) or check out the [relevant version](https://github.com/cosmos/academy-checkers-ui/tree/unwired-gui).
+If not, follow the [previous steps](./external-gui.md) or If not, you can go ahead and clone and checkout [this branch](https://github.com/cosmos/academy-checkers-ui/tree/unwired-gui) to get the version needed for this tutorial.

 </HighlightBox>